 3. Connect remote colleagues and navigate your organisation

 For any new hire joining a large team, figuring out exactly who does what can be a daunting task.
 And it can be equally challenging for longtime employees to learn the roles and responsibilities of every new colleague.
 To give you more context into who you’re working with, there’s Slack Atlas, a new way to connect with colleagues and navigate your organisation.

 Slack Atlas enhances profiles with rich, dynamic information—including your company’s org structure, employee start dates and custom fields.
 And it seamlessly integrates with popular solutions like Workday, meaning profile data automatically populates and is always up to date.

 Slack Atlas: Offered to select Business+ and Enterprise Grid plans for purchase in the U.S. and Canada only, with broader availability coming soon

 With greater flexibility to send messages, new audio and video capabilities, and richer information about their colleagues at their fingertips, workers will have more tools than ever to stay aligned, engaged and productive, so they can do their best work—wherever that might be.

-Embracing this shift to digital-first won’t happen overnight, and it’s going to look different globally and across teams.
+Embracing this shift to remote collaboration and digital-first workspaces won’t happen overnight, and it’s going to look different globally and across teams.
 To help inform your digital-first transformation, we’ve curated a handful of helpful tips from nine Slack customers, including The New York Times, Zillow, 1-800-Flowers and more.